 The BMS works by comparing the different packs that are connected.
-Any pack with a voltage higher than the rest has its charge balanced through passive dissipation of the excessive energy.
+Any pack with a voltage higher than the rest has its charge balanced through passive dissipation of the excess energy.
 It drains a pack if the voltage is 0.25 V higher than the other packs.
 The BMS has a \pm of 10mVDC accuracy for sensing the voltages.
 It can also sense voltages within the range of 2.09 to 4.54 VDC.
-This is perfect for our application since the packs will never reach higher than 4.5 Volts and the batteries should not be discharged below 2.5V to avoid damaging the cells.
+This is perfect for our application since the packs will never reach higher than 3.65V Volts and the batteries should not be discharged below 2.5V to avoid damaging the cells.
 The operating voltage of the battery packs is well within the limit of the BMS.

 Another important feature that this BMS is capable of is reading the temperature of each individual pack.
 The BMS is rated for temperatures between -40 and +80 °C and has a temperature sensing accuracy of $\pm 2^{\circ}$ C. As well as temperature it can measure the current, as low as 5 Amps if needed, but more importantly up to 600 Amps.
-A pack which contains 17 batteries in parallel, each cell with a max current of 20 Amps, can reach up to 340A.
-This is well within the range of the sensor.
+A pack which contains 17 batteries in parallel, each cell with a max current of 20 Amps, can reach up to 714A. is the motor controller settings keep the batteries from outputting more than 250A making the current well within the range of the sensor.

 This BMS also provides a way to output certain values onto a display.
-This is installed in the main panels of the snowmobile easily visible for the user.
+This is installed on the main panels of the snowmobile to be easily visible for the user.
 It contains a 10 LED State of Charge (SOC) display, with five separate status LEDs.
 The 10 main LEDs light up based on the percentage of battery power.
 For example if all 10 LEDs are lit up, then the Snowmobile is at 100 % power.
 If only 3 are lit up it contains only 30% and so on.
-As soon as all of the LEDs turn off the snowmobile is out of power and will need to be recharged again.
+As soon as all of the LEDs turn off, the snowmobile is out of power and will need to be recharged again.

 The five status displays are color coordinated, with each separate color pertaining to a different state.
-Looking at Figure 4, going from top to bottom the colors are: blue, green, yellow, amber, and red.
+Looking at Figure 4, going from bottom to top the colors are: blue, green, yellow, amber, and red.
 The different colors signify: